Jim Ryun’s run for the ages

 Ryun enjoyed a successful post-running career, representing his Kansas district in the U.S. House of Representatives from 1996 to 2007.
 He and his wife Anne live in Washington, DC, and he remains close to the sport through his eponymous Jim Ryun Running Camps.

-Ryun was the first high school runner to break 4 minutes in the Mile, and he qualified for his first Olympic team in 1964 as a high school junior.
-In addition to his four world records in the Mile and 1500 meters, he was the first man to run sub-1:45 in the 800m, clocking 1:44.9 in 1966.
+In 1964, as a high school junior, Ryun was the first prep runner to break 4 minutes in the Mile (3:59.0), and he also qualified for his first Olympic team in the 1500 meters.
+In addition to his four world records in the Mile and 1500m, he was the first man to run sub-1:45 in the 800m, clocking 1:44.9 in 1966.
 His epic 3:51.1 Mile remained the world record for eight years.

 Yet for all his accomplishments, critics wondered if he ever reached his full potential, or if he burned himself out by training so hard as a teenager.
 Ryun says he’s satisfied with his career, but the 3:51.1 in Bakersfield does make him wonder how fast he might have run the Mile under better conditions.